 One thing that I learned quickly after my GD diagnosis was just how many carbs most of my dinners contained.
 The frozen meals that were quick and easy, casseroles, pasta dishes, etc. were all filled with carbs.
 Dinner was where I had to make the biggest adjustments with my eating habits and it was tough.
-I had to work to find something that both Joe and I would enjoy and that would fill him up.
-A lot of times, I'd make slight adjustments to the overall meal, eating my meat without the rice or pasta that Joe was having, just eating the meat and veggies and leaving out my roll, etc. I had a lot of fun finding foods that I enjoyed and that still filled me up.
+I had to work to find something that both my husband and I would enjoy and that would fill him up.
+A lot of times, I'd make slight adjustments to the overall meal, eating my meat without the rice or pasta that my husband was having, just eating the meat and veggies and leaving out my roll, etc. I had a lot of fun finding foods that I enjoyed and that still filled me up.

 This is the obvious, quick and easy dinner option, but I love how versatile it is.
 You can sprinkle the meat with your favorite combination of seasonings or use your favorite marinade.
-When we had our at home Valentine dinner after my diagnosis, Joe found some already marinated herb chicken at the grocery store that was really delicious!
+When we had our at home Valentine dinner after my diagnosis, my husband found some already marinated herb chicken at the grocery store that was really delicious!